vfmd/vfmd-src/README.md

      raw HTML.
 For example, the asterisks in `*A <u>B</u> C*` are recognized as emphasis tags, but those in `*A <p>B</p> C*` are not (because `p` tags cannot be contained in `em` tags).

+For information on using HTML with Markdown in vfmd, see [Mixing HTML with vfmd].

+For information on how vfmd's handling of inline HTML is different from the original Markdown, see [Differences: Including raw HTML][vfmd-html-difference].

 ### Parse-tree